 AWA's sustainability and corporate responsibility work is a matter of openness, trustworthiness and attractiveness.
 It is about taking responsibility for our interaction and involvement with clients and partners, the environment, our employees and society in general.
-As a leading consultancy firm, we want to be associated with a strong brand and set a good example in these matters.
+As a leading IP law firm, we want to be associated with a strong brand and set a good example in these matters.

-We take pride in shouldering its corporate responsibility and prioritising sustainability for a better future.
+We take pride in shouldering our corporate responsibility and prioritising sustainability for a better future.
 We think long-term in everything we do and make it our business to play an active part in creating a more sustainable tomorrow.

 In 2017, we put these values in print in AWA Holding Sustainability report.
-"Environment", "Responsible Business" and "Social and Human" are three main areas highlighted.
+'Environment', 'Responsible Business' and 'Social and Human' are three main areas highlighted.

 Awapatent has a responsibility for the resources we use and for the impact we have on the environment, both of which we always strive to minimise.
 Since we provide B2B services and not products, our efforts are focused on our offices and on our travel.
 There must be a sustainable consistency in how and what we buy, use, discard and recycle.
 One concrete example is that AWA’s HQ in Malmö benefit from renewable power generated by solar panels on the roof of the building.

 We do business every day – domestic and international, minor and major, internal and external.
 In all cases it is essential that our clients, suppliers, partners, owners and other stakeholders are able to rely on us doing business in a professional, honest and ethical way.
 We should always able to account for our actions.